Alberta’s Conservatives are obsessed with Gay-Straight Alliances

 A large portion of the membership base of the Wildrose Party is also social conservative, which both Kenney and Jean are courting for support in their bids to lead a new conservative party.

-This week, the president of the Wildrose Party association in Medicine Hat appeared to compare GSAs to residential schools and forced sterilization in a Facebook post supporting Kenney’s position.
+This week, the president of the Wildrose Party association in Medicine Hat evoked the legacy of residential schools and forced sterilization in a Facebook post supporting Kenney’s position.
 “How did the native schools turn out?
 Yup, that was the government telling us they knew best.
 How about sterilizing handicapped people?
 Yup, another brilliant government idea,” wrote Maureen Prince on Facebook post published on April 4, 2017.
 She also claimed in a Facebook post published on March 16, 2017 that the United Nations wants to “redistribute children to be raised by governments.”

 Prince appears to be an active member of a conservative education group called Concerned Parents of Medicine Hat School District #76, which is a vocal critic of the NDP and its stance on GSAs.